McDonald's is making scented candles that smell like your favorite Quarter Pounder ingredients - KTVZ

 The candles were created to celebrate the burger’s nearly 50-year run.

-And that’s not all — McDonald’s also released a line of merchandise which includes mittens, calendars, lockets, t-shirts, stickers and pins, all for its biggest Quarter Pounder fanatics.
+And that’s not all — McDonald’s also released a line of merchandise that includes mittens, calendars, lockets, T-shirts, stickers and pins, all for its biggest Quarter Pounder fanatics.

 The items are available for purchase on the McDonald’s fan club website.